massalabs/massa-docs/web3-dev/smart-contracts/smart-contract-example-sum.rst

     npm run deploy build/main.wasm

+This command will execute `main.ts` smart-contract, and this smart-contract will store the `sum.ts` smart-contract onto the ledger.

-You will the an output like this:
+You will see an output like this:

 .. code-block::